Island of Menorca - in the Balearic Sea - off the coast of Spain

 The data stick in question supposedly contained the locations of all the safe houses around the world that the French Secret Service currently had in operation.
 The radical group who stole it stupidly put it up for sale to the highest bidder on a Hamas underground website.

-The Mossad’s expert intelligence gathering unit monitors these sites for just that purpose.
+The NSI’s expert intelligence gathering unit monitors these sites for just that purpose.
 They discovered the ad and tracked the group here to the sun-bleached shores of Menorca; a beautiful tropical island in the Balearic Sea, located about 250 kilometers west of Spain.

-Maya went into the master bedroom and found a safe that was wide open and empty.
+Chin-Sun went into the master bedroom and found a safe that was wide open and empty.
 The USB stick probably used to be kept in there and someone had very obviously beaten her to it.

 Excerpt from Dead Flow